An inclusive menstrual cup guide for all parents

 A menstrual cup will not stretch out the vagina or make it wider.
 The flexibility of the medical-grade silicone most menstrual cups are made of will adjust itself to the vagina of the person wearing the cup.

-8 incredible reasons why we recommend a menstrual cup for the first period:
+8 incredible reasons why we recommend a menstrual cup for teenagers:

 1. easier to insert than tampons